Our pick for beginner investors: Robinhood

 Airbnb is ready to open the doors to public investors, but the stock may be a bigger risk than traders realize.
 Before you add this IPO to your watch list, consider how this company has handled its staff and its balance sheet during the coronavirus pandemic.

-Earlier this year, Airbnb expressed interest in becoming a publicly-traded company.
-And on August 19, 2020, it confidentially filed a draft registration statement for an IPO with the U.S. Securities and Exchange Commission (SEC).
+On August 19, 2020, Airbnb confidentially filed a draft registration statement for an IPO with the U.S. Securities and Exchange Commission (SEC).
+On November 16, 2020, it released its S-1 filing to the public.

 Perhaps more important than when Airbnb shares will go live is whether backing this vacation rental platform is a practical investment.